IBM-Cloud/openwhisk-darkvisionapp/README.md

   <img src="xdocs/dv-ios-browse.png" width="200"/>
   <img src="xdocs/dv-ios-video-details.png" width="200"/>

-Additionally if you are not into processing videos, Dark Vision can also processes standalone images.
+In addition to processing videos, Dark Vision can also processes standalone images.

 ### Watch this Youtube video to know more about the app